zulip/zulip/templates/zerver/help/restrict-name-and-email-changes.md

 By default, any user can
 [change their email address](/help/change-your-email-address).
 However, you can instead prevent all email changes.
-This is especially useful for organizations that are using LDAP or a another single sign-on solution to manage user emails.
+This is especially useful for organizations that are using LDAP or another single sign-on solution to manage user emails.

 {start_tabs}